matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <img src="https://i.ibb.co/smsN3Lv/modal-interchange.png">
 </div>

-<p><em>(Above is a screencap from a thread on modal exchange I generated with NotebookLM.
+<h6><em>(Above is a screencap from a thread on modal exchange I generated with NotebookLM.
 My sources were the previously stated fixed chord sets, the Circle of Fifths, and a book on borrowing chords for jazz compositions.
-This should offer you an example of the kind of progressions users might use my tool to construct and why.)</em></p>
+This should offer you an example of the kind of progressions users might use my tool to construct and why.)</em></h6>

 <h3>2.
 Chord Cloning and Simplification</h3>